apache/openwhisk-release/releases/0.9.0-incubating/INSTALL.md

 This instruction walks you through the steps to install OpenWhisk 0.9.0.
 We support both Ubuntu and Mac operating systems.
-Please download the source code package of OpenWhisk "openwhisk-0.9.0-incubating-sources.tar.gz" and unzip it, then you get a directory called "incubator-openwhisk" on your local machine.
+Please download the source code package of OpenWhisk "openwhisk-0.9.0-incubating-sources.tar.gz" and unzip it, then you get a directory called "incubator-openwhisk-<version>" on your local machine.

 ## Prerequisites

 If you are a Ubuntu user, our suggested version is between 14.04 and 16.04.
-Open a terminal, go to the directory of "incubator-openwhisk", and run the script "all.sh" under tools//ubuntu-setup:
+Open a terminal, go to the directory of "incubator-openwhisk", and run the script "all.sh" under tools/ubuntu-setup:

 ```
-$ cd incubator-openwhisk
+$ cd incubator-openwhisk-<version>
 $ ./tools/ubuntu-setup/all.sh
 ```